Renault Robinson: Chicago Housing Authority

 In August 1983, Robinson resigned from the police force when he was appointed to chair the Chicago Housing Authority by newly elected African-American Mayor Harold Washington.
 During his first few months as chairman, he made a number of controversial decisions.
 He was criticized for the firing of the authority's elevator mechanics and maintenance personnel without having adequate replacements, which caused problems for residents living in high-rise buildings.
-In October, Robinson was stripped of day-to day authority for many reasons; but notably for the hiring friends, relatives and associates in top authority positions.
+In October, Robinson was stripped of day-to day authority for many reasons; but notably for the hiring of friends, relatives and associates in top authority positions.
 By end of 1983, his yearly salary was reduced from $60,000 to $30,000.
-In 1984, Robinson began a political war with newly executive director Zirl Smith for control over the Chicago Housing Authority which lasted for three years.
+In 1984, Robinson began a political war with the new executive director Zirl Smith for control over the Chicago Housing Authority which lasted for three years.
 In January 1987, a week after Smith resigned as executive director, Robinson resigned as chairman.

-Later career/personal
+Later career and death

 In 1989, Robinson pursued a business career in temporary staffing and became vice president of ASI Personnel Service before founding his own agency, Renault Robinson Staffing, in 2000.
-Robinson has been married to his wife Annette since 1966, they have four children.
+Robinson died in Chicago on July 8, 2023, at the age of 80.

+Personal life

+Robinson was married to Annette from 1966 until his death in 2023.
+They had four children.
+He is survived by his wife, Annette, five of his siblings, his four sons, ten grandchildren, and two great-grandchildren.
+He was Catholic.